carlknutson/freeze-the-pint-blog/README.md

 1. Go to [Notion Developers](https://www.notion.so/my-integrations) and create a new integration.
 2. Give your integration a name (e.g., "My Blog Integration").
 3. Copy the "Internal Integration Token" (this is your API key).
-4. Set this token as an environment variable named `NOTION_KEY` in your deployment environment (e.g., Netlify, Vercel) or in a `.env` file for local development.
-For local development, create a file named `.env` in the root of your project and add `NOTION_KEY=your_notion_api_key_here` to it.
+4. Set this token as an environment variable named `NOTION_KEY` in your deployment environment or in a `.env` file for local development.

 ### Creating Your Notion Database